 What have you tried? » Matt Legend Gemmell.
 If you’re a developer and you’re about to ask another developer a technical question (on a forum, via email, on a chat channel, or in person), you’d better be ready to answer the question “What have you tried?”

 This of course isn’t specific to software developers, but that’s my field and it’s thus the area in which I’m most familiar with the issue which motivated me to write this.
 I’m (sadly) quite sure that it applies to your own industry too, whatever that might be.
+CI Feature Matrix.

 Note:: This is starting as a straight copy of the document at codehaus since that word is that it will be archived (see comments on the page at codehaus).

-Framework for evolutionary design
+Stack Overflow.
+Framework for evolutionary design.